-Having a new launch is the perfect time to examine your billing model, seeing whether it’s offering the best value to your customers.
+Having a new product launch is the perfect time to examine your billing model to see whether it’s offering the best value to your customers.
 Should you be providing more than one billing model?
-A one-off model simplifies the process, whereas a hybrid model of one-off/subscriptions could promote longevity and growth or you could make the jump to just offering subscriptions (something which we touch upon in the next section).
+A one-off model simplifies the process, whereas a hybrid model of one-off/subscriptions could promote longevity and growth.
+You could also make the jump to just offering subscriptions (something which we touch upon in the next section).

 The first step to deciding will be honing in on the customer personas you may or may not have already created.
-Personas are outlines of the ideal customer, collected from talking to your actual customers, doing research around potential prospects and identifying potential new audiences you’d target.
-These will be vital to find out which billing model aligns with what your customers want.
+Buyer personas are outlines of the ideal customer that your customer support team collected from talking to your actual customers, doing research around potential prospects, and identifying potential new audiences you’d target.
+Customer feedback and other info you gather will be vital to find out which billing model aligns with what your customers want.
 Are they needing a functional one-off product or is there potential for a tier to pay more for additional features and updates?

-Tip: Personas help to define what your customers value in your product and where you can expand from their needs.
+Tip: Market research and customer personas help to define what your customers value in your product and where you can expand from their needs.

 Tip: Subscriptions have many benefits but will only work if your customers can see the repeat value in your product.

 Pricing can be a key differentiator between you and the competition.
 Price yourself low, and your margins could suffer, and cheapen your brand, essentially making your product a commodity.
-Choose competitive pricing, and you'll only be adjusting to your competitor's margins.
+Choose competitive pricing for your new software, and you'll only be adjusting to your competitor's margins.

-Customer personas should be brought out again, with the goal of assessing what people value most within the product, particularly if a specific tier is willing to pay more.
+Customer personas should be brought out again with the goal of assessing what people value most within the software, particularly if a specific tier is willing to pay more.
 This can take the form of a chart listing the features as essential features, differentiator features, add-on features or fruitless features.
 Let’s discuss how they differ:

-Differentiator features These features are integral to separating what people see as the core product and what they’d pay extra for in a pro tier. ou can characterize these features by a high value and high willingness to pay; they help push the uniqueness of your product and the reason for a higher price.
+Differentiator features: These features are integral to separating what people see as the core product and what they’d pay extra for in a pro tier.
+You can characterize these features by a high value and high willingness to pay; they help push the uniqueness of your product and the reason for a higher price.

-Add-ons features Features that a specific set of people want and are willing to pay to acquire.
+Add-ons features: Features that a specific set of end users want and are willing to pay to acquire.
 There’s less demand, but these features could be packaged as add-ons and priced separately to target the niche.

-Fruitless features Customers attach no value to these features and wouldn’t, so add no value to the product and should get dropped in favor of more popular features.
+Fruitless features: Customers attach no value to these features and wouldn’t, so they add no value to the product and should get dropped in favor of more popular features.

-To conduct the test yourself, use this pricing survey as a template to find out what questions you should be asking to get to the facts of what people want.
+To conduct the test yourself, use this pricing survey as a template to find out what questions your marketing team should be asking to get to the facts of what people want.

-Having a great product, well priced and offering value to customers is a great foundation, what fundamentally decides success is awareness of your product and whether people can be persuaded to purchase it.
+Having a great product that is well priced and offers value to customers is a great foundation.
+What fundamentally decides success is awareness of your product and whether people can be persuaded to purchase it.

-Planning a marketing campaign that manages to inform and entertain your potential audience will be key, if you have an existing audience reach out to them through your newsletter with feature teases and special offers.
-The importance is rewarding existing customers for buying your previous products, ensuring their goodwill towards your products.
+Planning a marketing campaign that manages to inform and entertain your potential audience will be key to a successful software launch.
+If you have an existing audience reach out to them through your newsletter with feature teasers and special offers.
+The importance is rewarding existing customers for buying your previous products, ensuring their goodwill toward your new products.

 If you need to build an audience from scratch, create multiple posts on social media about your product, highlighting the visuals through screenshots.
 Choosing the right social platform for this is key to reaching the right audience.
-Your product might lean more to a B2B focus, is dependent on a social community or could have more of a sole visual focus.
+Your software might lean more toward a B2B focus, be dependent on a social community, or could have more of a sole visual focus.